RametteLab/CAPASYDIS/Golang/README.md

 ## Disclaimer
 a) This is my first Golang project.
 The code base and code structure will most likely need some revision.
-b) The scripts have been developed to be used on a Linux servers.
+b) The scripts have been developed to be used on Linux servers.
 Other operating systems have not been tested.

 ## Could be done next: